oasios-observatory/oasios-observatory/README.md

 *This is a scenario planning tool, not a prediction engine *Outputs are illustrative hypotheticals, not forecasts *Value lies in expanding thinking, not narrowing probabilities

+## What OASIOS Is Not
+- A policy recommendation engine
+- A substitute for human judgment or expert analysis

+OASIOS is a research and exploration tool designed to augment human foresight by generating, organizing, and stress-testing possible ASI trajectories under uncertainty.

 ---